 How Does Magnesium Sulphate Heal Skin Infections?

-Magnesium sulphate paste is not, as some have suggested, a homeopathic preparation.
+Magnesium sulphate paste is not, as some people have suggested, a homeopathic preparation.
 It is a natural mineral product.
 Magnesium sulphate was first mined on a commercial scale near the town of Epsom, in England, where springs bubble through chalk hills into thick clay.
 The magnesium sulphate sticks to the clay and is easily scraped away in a nearly pure form.
 Modern magnesium sulphate products, of course, are made with purified salts.

 It stays moist.
-It keeps the skin from drying out and forming crusts, but it also pulls moisture out of the skin, just enough to make the skin "pop" to release pus and dead tissue trapped inside.
+It keeps the skin from drying out and forming crusts, but it also pulls moisture out of the skin, just enough to make the skin "pop" to release any pus and dead tissue trapped inside.

 More than just opening the skin, magnesium sulphate pastes also stimulate circulation in the skin.
 Tiny, almost invisible capillaries carry more blood and deliver more oxygen and nutrients to the skin.
 At the same time the paste is helping the skin get rid of the infection, it promotes formation of new healthy tissue.
 These qualities have made the product extremely popular for simple treatments of boils and carbuncles.